Kubernetes

 app-protect-dos 1/1 1 1 1m

-~$ kubectl -n app-protect-dos get pods
+~$ kubectl --namespace app-protect-dos get pods

 NAME READY STATUS RESTARTS AGE